Wikia/guidelines/API-Design/README.md

 HTTP headers provide an additional layer of API semantics on top of HTTP status codes and verbs.
-Below is a summary of some of the common HTTP headers that can be used to affect API semantics.
+Below is a summary of some of the common HTTP headers that can be used to affect cacheability and state manipulation.

 A tabular enumeration of HTTP headers can be found [here](http://en.wikipedia.org/wiki/List_of_HTTP_header_fields).